 - Give full and comprehensive instructions.

 - Set deadlines for completed work and ensure that they are met.

 - Ensure that students are given feedback on their homework.
-This can be as part of lesson through peer or self-assessment.
+This can be as personalised feedback on Teams, or as part of lesson through peer or self-assessment.
 For KS4, longer pieces and practice exam questions should be given a medal and mission.